Monkey Island 2: LeChuck's Revenge: Two difficulty modes

-The team's design practices were unaffected by the mode division, Gilbert remarked in 2015, as they had decided against developing the basis of Monkey Island 2 by incrementally building on the game's simplified model.
-Instead, they did the inverse: the development staff originally implemented the hard mode as the core template of the game and then restructured this into an abbreviated counterpart.
-To that end, they gradually reviewed the planned layout of mandatory playable situations, reconsidering the solutions to each of the mainline game's puzzles.
-Gilbert gave this example: if the team discovered a puzzle that required players to obtain a key to a locked in-game doorway after their progress through many in-between events, the team would render the passage readily open to hasten the resolution of that part of the game.
-To accomplish a "presolved" adaptation of the game in its easy mode, they identified chains of puzzles within the design of Monkey Island 2 and then excised or modified those sequences' elements.
-Rather than to substantially reimagine the sequel's story and gameplay for its shorter variant, the designers' focus was merely to determine which sections of Monkey Island 2 could be easily revised so as to retain satisfactory overall pacing.
-Gilbert recalled that the game's underlying technology allowed LucasArts to alter and adjust elements of the title on an impromptu basis.
+The team's design practices were unaffected by the mode division as they had decided against developing the basis of Monkey Island 2 by incrementally building on the simplified model.
+Instead, they did the inverse: the development staff originally implemented the hard mode as the core template and then restructured this into an abbreviated counterpart.
+To that end, they gradually reviewed the planned layout of mandatory play segments, reconsidering each puzzle solution.
+Gilbert gave this example: if the team discovered a puzzle that required players to obtain a key to a locked in-game doorway after their progress through many in-between events, the team would render the passage readily open to hasten the resolution of that part.
+To accomplish a "presolved" adaptation of the game in its easy mode, they identified chains of puzzles within the design and then excised or modified those sequences' elements.
+Rather than to substantially reimagine the story and gameplay for the shorter variant, the designers' focus was merely to determine which sections could be easily revised so as to retain satisfactory overall pacing.
+Gilbert recalled that the underlying technology allowed LucasArts to alter and adjust elements of the title on an impromptu basis.
 Gilbert found this practice to exhibit his preference to base his games on broadly defined plans, as opposed to precise design documents, and admitted that he would struggle to direct a similar work to Monkey Island 2 in the face of formalized development procedures.